adamvinueza/transformer/examples/README.md

 ```

 ## Disemvowel
-Removes all the vowels from a file.
+Removes all the vowels from a local file and stores the result in a local file.

+## S3-Disemvowel
+Removes all the vowels from a file in one S3 bucket and stores the result in
+another S3 bucket.